ganeshsnp987/ganeshsnp987/README.md

 - 🤝 I’m looking for help with **DevOps**

-- 💬 Ask me about **AWS, Git, Github, Docker, Kubernetes, Ansible,Terraform,**
+- 💬 Ask me about **AWS, Git, Github, Docker, Kubernetes, Ansible, Terraform, SonarQube, Trivy**

 - 📫 How to reach me **ganeshsnp987@gmail.com**